 Across the colleges and schools at Carnegie Mellon, a number of professional graduate degree programs are offered in information networking, information security, and information technology, to create a pool of IA professionals who can address the wide range of technology, policy, and management issues in government, industry, and academia.

-Additionally, several colleges and departments at Carnegie Mellon offer Ph.D. programs which provide many of the faculty and graduate students actively engaged in CyLab research.
+Several colleges and departments at Carnegie Mellon offer Ph.D. programs which provide many of the faculty and graduate students active engagement in CyLab research.
 These include the School of Computer Science and the Departments of Electrical and Computer Engineering and Engineering and Public Policy, both from the College of Engineering.

-- Master of Science in Information Security Policy and Management (MSISPM) provides students with background and insights into general and technical coverage of information security, while equipping them with the analytical methods and management practices necessary to succeed as managers in the field of information security.
-Learn more.
+- The Master of Science in Information Security Policy and Management (MSISPM) provides students with background and insights into general and technical coverage of information security, while equipping them with the analytical methods and management practices necessary to succeed as managers in the field of information security.